Thursday, November 21, 2024

 Dedicated GPU: 3D AutoCAD

-It’s important to differetiate which graphics cards are too weak, just right and too powerful for AutoCAD otherwise you may be either overspending lots of money on GPU power you’ll never need or wasting money on a GPU that’s too weak to get you fast viewport performance.
+It’s important to diffeentiate which graphics cards are too weak, just right and too powerful for AutoCAD BEFORE you buy a laptop otherwise you’ll be wasting money on a GPU that’s too powerful/too weak for your work.

 Below a summary of the most common GPUs found in 2024: